-Abstract: - This paper presents a nano-power Low Drop-Out (LDO) voltage regulator circuit for Radio-Frequency System-on-Chip (RF SoC) applications, this LDO is designed for a smaller dimension due to CMOS technology and in the weak inversion region, can thus be used to minimize power loss of LDO regulator without transient-response degradation.
+Abstract-This paper presents a nano-power Low Drop-Out (LDO) voltage regulator circuit for Radio-Frequency System-on-Chip (RF SoC) applications, this LDO is designed for a smaller dimension due to CMOS technology and in the weak inversion region, can thus be used to minimize power loss of LDO regulator without transient-response degradation.
 The proposed structure its low power dissipation make it ideal for RF system-on-chip applications that require low power dissipation under different loading conditions.
 In order to optimize performance for LDO, the proposed amplifier helps to minimize power of LDO regulators without using any on-chip and off-chip compensation capacitors.
+The power is 916 nW.
 The output spot noise at 100Hz and 1 kHz are 200nV/sqrt (Hz) and 6nV/sqrt (Hz), respectively.
-The active area of the circuit is $850 \,\mu\text{m}^2$ .
+The active area of the circuit is 850 μm2.
 The regulator operates with supply voltages from 1.2V to 2V.

-Key-Words: - Low-dropout linear regulators; CMOS analog integrated circuits; Weak inversion region; Power consumption; Negative and Positive feedback; Noise
+Keywords-Low-dropout linear regulators; CMOS analog integrated circuits; Weak inversion region; Power consumption; Negative and Positive feedback; Noise

-Received: April 14, 2020.
-Revised: October 15, 2020.
-Accepted: October 27, 2020.
-Published: November 6, 2020.
+Received: June 2, 2020.
+Revised: November 4, 2020.
+Accepted: November 15, 2020.
+Published: December 30, 2020

-1 Introduction
+1. Introduction